-NOTE: Lift TIG operation requires an optional valve control TIG torch, and argon gas cylinder & regulator.
+NOTE: Lift TIG operation requires an optional valve control TIG torch, and argon gas cylinder.

-- 7.1 Connect the earth cable quick connector to the positive welding power output socket (11).
+- 7.1 Connect the earth cable quick connector to the positive welding power output socket (12).
 Connect the earth clamp to the work piece.
-Contact with the work piece must be firm contact with clean, bare metal, with no corrosion, paint or scale at the contact point. - 7.2 Insert TIG torch power connection into the negative welding power output socket (10).
+Contact with the work piece must be firm contact with clean, bare metal, with no corrosion, paint or scale at the contact point. - 7.2 Insert TIG torch power connection into the negative welding power output socket (13).
 Connect valve TIG torch gas line to the regulator, ensuring all connections are tight. - 7.3 Open gas cylinder valve and adjust regulator, flow should be between 5-10 l/min depending on application.
-Re-check regulator flow pressure with torch valve open as static gas flow setting may drop once gas is flowing. - 7.4 Connect the machine to suitable mains power using the mains input power lead (13) Switch the mains power switch (14) to 'on' to power up the machine.
-Set the welding mode switch (7) to 'Lift TIG'.

-7.5 Select the required output current using the current control knob (5).
+Re-check regulator flow pressure with torch valve open as static gas flow setting may drop once gas is flowing. - 7.4 Connect the machine to suitable mains power using the mains input power lead (16).
+Switch the mains power switch (17) to 'on' to power up the machine.
+Set the welding mode switch (6) to 'Lift TIG'. - 7.5 Select the required output current using the current control knob (9).
 You are now ready to weld!

-NOTE: The WT180MP is a DC (Direct Current) output welder only, this means that it is unable to TIG weld reactive metals such as Aluminium alloys and Brass (which require AC output).
+NOTE: The WT200MP is a DC (Direct Current) output welder only, this means that it is unable to TIG weld reactive metals such as Aluminium alloys and Brass (which require AC output).
 DC TIG output is suitable for steel, stainless steel and copper.
+The New Model is the model in the range that is designed for TIG welding Aluminium and its alloys.